Beta This is a test version of the layout of this page. Take the survey to help us improve it

 How much year 7 literacy and numeracy catch-up premium funding schools receive, and advice on how to spend it.

-In 2016 to 2017 schools were allocated the same overall amount of year 7 catch-up premium funding they received in 2015 to 2016, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2016 census.
+In 2017 to 2018, we will allocate funding to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding they received in 2016 to 2017.
+It will be adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2017 census.

 Maintained schools (including special schools and PRUs)